Multinational corporation: Proliferation

+The number of businesses having at least one foreign country operation rose from a few thousand before WWII to 78,411 in 2007.
+The rise in the number of MNCs could be due to a stable political environment that encourages cooperation, advances in technology that enable management of faraway regions, and favorable organizational development that encourages business expansion into other countries.
+Three-quarters of MNCs are headquartered in economically advanced countries.
+Developing and former communist countries such as China, India, and Brazil are the largest recipients of MNC investment.
+However, 70% of foreign direct investment went into developed countries in the form of stocks and cash flows.

 Foreign direct investment

-When a corporation invests in a country in which it is not domiciled, it is called foreign direct investment (FDI).
+When a corporation invests in a country in which it is not domiciled, this is called foreign direct investment (FDI).
 Countries may place restrictions on direct investment; for example, China has historically required partnerships with local firms or special approval for certain types of investments by foreigners, although some of these restrictions were eased in 2019.
-Similarly, the United States Committee on Foreign Investment in the United States scrutinizes foreign investments.
+Similarly, the Committee on Foreign Investment in the United States reviews foreign investments in that country.

 In addition, corporations may be prohibited from various business transactions by international sanctions or domestic laws.
-For example, Chinese domestic corporations or citizens have limitations on their ability to make foreign investments outside China, in part to reduce capital outflow.
-Countries can impose extraterritorial sanctions on foreign corporations even for doing business with other foreign corporations, which occurred in 2019 with the United States sanctions against Iran; European companies faced with the possibility of losing access to the U.S. market by trading with Iran.
+For example, Chinese citizens and domestic corporations have limitations on their ability to make foreign investments, in part to reduce capital outflow.
+Countries have imposed extraterritorial sanctions on foreign corporations for doing business with certain countries or corporations, which occurred with the 2019 US sanctions against Iran; European companies were faced with the possibility of losing access to the US market if they traded with Iran.

-International investment agreements also facilitate direct investment between two countries, such as the North American Free Trade Agreement and most favored nation status.
+International investment agreements can facilitate direct investment between two countries, such as the North American Free Trade Agreement (1994–2020) and most favored nation status.

 Legal domicile

-Raymond Vernon reported in 1977 that of the largest multinationals focused on manufacturing, 250 were headquartered in the United States, 115 in Western Europe, 70 in Japan, and 20 in the rest of the world.
-The multinationals in banking numbered 20 headquartered in the United States, 13 in Europe, nine in Japan, and three in Canada.
-Today multinationals can select from a variety of jurisdictions for various subsidiaries, but the ultimate parent company can select a single legal domicile; The Economist suggests that the Netherlands has become a popular choice, as its company laws have fewer requirements for meetings, compensation, and audit committees, and Great Britain had advantages due to laws on withholding dividends and a double-taxation treaty with the United States.
+Multinationals can select from a variety of jurisdictions for various subsidiaries, but the ultimate parent company can select a single legal domicile.
+In 2014, The Economist suggested that the Netherlands has become a popular choice, as its company laws have fewer requirements for meetings, compensation, and audit committees, and that Great Britain had advantages due to laws on withholding dividends and a double-taxation treaty with the United States.
+Economist Raymond Vernon reported in 1977 that of the 455 largest manufacturing MNCs, 250 were headquartered in the US, 115 in Western Europe, 70 in Japan, and 20 in the rest of the world.
+Of the 45 largest banking MNCs, 20 were headquartered in the US, 13 in Europe, 9 in Japan, and 3 in Canada.

-Corporations can legally engage in tax avoidance through their choice of jurisdiction, but must be careful to avoid illegal tax evasion.

-Stateless or transnational

-Corporations that are broadly active across the world without a concentration in one area have been called stateless or "transnational" (although "transnational corporation" is also used synonymously with "multinational corporation"), but as of 1992, a corporation must be legally domiciled in a particular country and engage in other countries through foreign direct investment and the creation of foreign subsidiaries.
-Geographic diversification can be measured across various domains, including ownership and control, workforce, sales, and regulation and taxation.